A Child's Journey of Hope, Search, Discovery and Healing

 tears are still in my eyes for my heart is broken.

-I know our relationship in the twelve years since we
+I know our relationship since we

 reunited has not always been a good one.
 In honesty, I